 Couples often struggle with the desire to know their spouse’s sexual past, and when they know, it sometimes becomes a memory that haunts them.
 When it comes to marriage, there is something deep down in the human psyche that cries out for an exclusive relationship.
 And we are pained by the thought that our spouse has been sexually intimate with others.
 If you have patiently saved yourself till marriage while your partner hasn’t, you will know the sort of sting that kind of pain can bring.
 A type of grief that you can exclusively give something which is lost in return.
 It’s devastating.
 There is something about an exclusive monogamous relationship that can only be described as somewhat sacred.
 Maybe that is because God intended it that way.
 So don’t let the desires of the present hinder your future; it’s for your own good to wait for the right person if marriage is what you want for your life.

-I do not mean to write this as a message of despair and hopelessness for those who had previous sexual partners, the majority of people who have had a number of sexual partners in their past are still very content in their marriage – generally speaking marriage is an enormous boost to our wellbeing regardless of how many sexual partners you may have previously had.
+The fact is, sin is always messy.
+There are consequences.
+Now I do not mean to write this as a message of despair and hopelessness for those who had previous sexual partners, the majority of people who have had a number of sexual partners in their past are still very content in their marriage – generally speaking, marriage is an enormous boost to our wellbeing regardless of how many sexual partners we may have previously had.
 Data from the General Social Survey (GSS) collected between 2010 and 2018 shows that married people report being happier together than those single, divorced, or just living together – by roughly 16 – 23 percentage points (depending on the situations studied).

 This analysis merely suggests that sleeping with fewer people is correlated with marital happiness, but it doesn’t guarantee that one thing predicts the other.
 Even those with a “body count” in the double digits could go on to live in blissful matrimony.
 It’s just that according to the voice of sociology, it is the best part of wisdom to refrain from sexual encounters until marriage (if marriage is your desire).